Integral Diophantine approximation on varieties: Toric varieties

 \end{theorem} In particular, this confirms Conjecture~\ref{conj:integralmckinnon} for the log pair $(X,D_\cA)$ and the choice of $x\in D_{\cA}^\circ(k)$.

-\begin{remark} \begin{enumerate} \item Note that, as every ray can be contained in at most one central primitive collection~\cite[Lem.~6.4]{HuangANT}, the degree $\delta_\cP$ is unique. \item For $\cA$ of the form in Theorem~\ref{thm:toricgeneralrestrictive}, $U_{\cA}$ is an $\dA^{\#\cP-1}$-bundle over a projective toric variety of dimension $n-\#\cP+1$ (cf. \cite[Thm.~2.2]{Casagrande}).
-This immediately yields that $\mU_{\cA}(\fo)$ is not thin.
-Moreover, as $-K_X(D_{\CA})$ remains big, it follows from work of Santens~\cite[Thm.~1.1]{Santens} that $\mU_{\cA}(\fo)$ is equidistributed. \item That the pseudoeffective cone is simplicial has a simple combinatorial description: it holds if and only if there exists a maximal cone $\sigma_0\in\Sigma^{\max}$ such that all the generators in $\Sigma(1)\setminus\sigma_0(1)$ are linear combinations of those in $\sigma_0(1)$ with negative integer coefficients~\cite[Lem.~6.3]{HuangANT}. \item More generally, for every central primitive collection $\cP$ we can fix a ray $\varrho_{\cP}\in\cP$, and let Let $A\subseteq \cA$ be a maximal face of the Clemens complex (that is, a maximal subset of $\cA$ that generates a cone in $\Sigma$), let $Z_{A}=\bigcap_{\varrho\in A}D_{\varrho}$, and let
+\begin{remark} \begin{enumerate} \item Note that, as every ray can be contained in at most one central primitive collection~\cite[Lem.~6.4]{HuangANT}, the degree $\delta_\cP$ is unique. \item Note that removing $\cA$ from $\Sigma$ preserves at least one (smooth) maximal cone, corresponding to an open toric subscheme isomorphic to $\dA_\fo^n$ of $\mU_\cA$.
+In particular, $\mU_{\cA}(\fo)$ is not thin.
+Moreover, as $-K_X(D_{\CA})$ remains big, it follows from work of Santens~\cite[Thm.~1.1]{Santens} that $\mU_{\cA}(\fo)$ is equidistributed. \item That the pseudoeffective cone is simplicial has a simple combinatorial description: it holds if and only if there exists a maximal cone $\sigma_0\in\Sigma^{\max}$ such that all the generators in $\Sigma(1)\setminus\sigma_0(1)$ are linear combinations of those in $\sigma_0(1)$ with negative integer coefficients~\cite[Lem.~6.3]{HuangANT}. \item More generally, for every central primitive collection $\cP$ we can fix a ray $\rho_{\cP}\in\cP$, and let Let $A\subseteq \cA$ be a maximal face of the Clemens complex (that is, a maximal subset of $\cA$ that generates a cone in $\Sigma$), let $Z_{A}=\bigcap_{\rho\in A}D_{\rho}$, and let

 Then a similar argument to the one that is to follow shows that

 For simplicity of exposition, we content ourselves with the more restrictive version of Theorem~\ref{thm:toricgeneralrestrictive} above. \end{enumerate}